One of my most popular recipes with friends and family, in the days before I went vegan, was a spinach chicken curry.

 It was a verdant treat, nutritious with leafy spinach, nutty with almond paste and fragrant with spices.
 But for some weird, unfathomable reason I had never tried to veganize this, my once-signature dish, until this past weekend.
 I used vegan “chicken” and mushrooms instead of chicken, and the result was so good that I surprised myself.

 The best part about freeing this recipe from animal products is that you make what is a fairly healthy dish even far more healthier, because vegan chicken substitutes are of course cholesterol-free and usually low-calorie.
 They also pack a ton of protein, just like meat.
 Each serving of this very hearty recipe has just 128 calories, more than 10 grams of protein, and more than 4 grams of dietary fiber.

-The recipe is also really easy to put together– I use frozen spinach and if you have some frozen vegan chicken substitute, like Gardein, on hand, you don’t even need to run to the market for anything because you likely already have all the ingredients in the pantry.
+The recipe for vegan Spinach Chicken Curry is also really easy to put together– I use frozen spinach and if you have some frozen vegan chicken substitute, like Gardein, on hand, you don’t even need to run to the market for anything because you likely already have all the ingredients in the pantry.
 But the final dish is so impressive that everyone will assume you spent a day and a half slaving over it.

 - 1 10-oz package of frozen spinach, thawed in the microwave with a tablespoon of water.
 I just put the frozen block in a microwave-proof bowl with the water and zap it for five minutes.
 Puree in a blender and set aside.

 - 1 package chicken substitute, like Gardein Scallopini, cut into cubes.

 - 2 cups mushrooms (I used crimini but button or shiitake would be great too).
 Halve the mushrooms if they're small, and quarter if they're larger.

 - 1 tbsp ginger paste